 That different background is why Tebay turned into a place that is free from tacky advertising and big-name franchises, making it look more like something from the National Trust than the motorway network.
 It's a model which works best with small companies, who are able to pay attention to every detail and aren't chasing the highest profit margins or the largest audiences.

 In 2010 the service area raised £3,500 for the Cumbria flood appeal.
 It continues to support local charities, such as the local mountain rescue service.

 Tebay is one of the few sites where signage encourages customers to use the Rear Access, although 'no entry' signs are still in use.
 The back road is mainly there to serve the hotel and caravan park, which are technically built off-site as they use land which the Ministry of Transport didn't regard as part of the original service area.
 Since the government sold its interest in service areas, Tebay now forms part of a 120 acre site that its owners manage, including High Chapel farm, which supplies the service area.
 A team of rangers looking after the Tebay's wildlife, including the famous ducks.

 The motorway network's first two farm shops were opened here in 2003 by Prince Charles.
 These continue to be what makes Tebay famous, especially among its devoted fanbase.
 There is now a large gift shop too, which sells products made locally.

-Westmorland are launching their own 'Westmorland Charging' electric chargers in 2023, with the northbound side set to gain six chargers and four chargers for the southbound side.
-These are expected to go live in late 2023, but delays with getting additional power to the site has deayed the launch date here until early 2024.
+Westmorland are launching their own 'Westmorland Charging' electric chargers in 2023, with the northbound side set to gain six chargers and two chargers for the southbound side.
+These were expected to go live in late 2023, but delays with getting additional power to the site has deayed the launch date here until early 2024.